Can MDMA Improve Failing Relationships?

 What can you do when you’re in a failing relationship that is well past the point of being fixed by couples therapy?
 Well, assuming that you and your partner both want to stay together happily, there’s a controversial idea that some have suggested—MDMA.

 MDMA—otherwise known as ecstasy or “the love drug”—might just be the secret you and your SO are looking for.
 Not only does ecstasy encourage better communication and bonding, but back in the 1970s, clinicians used this modern party drug to treat medication-resistant depression, PTSD, and you guessed it, relationship issues.

 In 1985, MDMA became a Schedule I substance, causing it to be banned in psychology practices all across the US.

-Now let's fast forward to present day, 2020.
-There are currently clinical research trials taking place, attempting to prove that MDMA-assisted therapy can better facilitate the psychotherapeutic process—allowing people to better connect with their inner-selves, therapist, and partner in a safe setting.
+Now let's fast forward to the present day, 2020.
+There are currently clinical research trials taking place, attempting to prove that MDMA-assisted therapy can better facilitate the psychotherapeutic process—allowing people to better connect with their inner selves, therapist, and partner in a safe setting.

 While I would never advise anyone to purchase drugs off the street, I do believe that the facts are worth sharing.

 “MDMA has a remarkable ability to heal painful tensions or dynamics that may be damaging relationships,” according to Janelle Lassalle, psychedelic expert and science writer.

 She explained that there are three main reasons MDMA can maybe save a failing relationship.
 Essentially, when two people are at their wit's end with one another and their relationship is falling apart, consuming ecstasy tablets can create a safe space for emotional catharsis.